Animal admission policy at Best Friends Animal Sanctuary

-Types of animals who come to the Sanctuary
+Types of animals at the Sanctuary

-Aggressive and/or fearful animals
+Aggressive and fearful animals

 Criteria for admission

 Admission decisions are made based on our ability to provide appropriate housing for each animal and provide care meeting each animal's unique needs.
 Although our goal is to help animals on their way to a loving home, we also make a lifetime commitments to the animals who come here.
 Potential admissions are considered based on available space and resources.

 Animals coming from organizations belonging to the Best Friends Network or current participants in Best Friends outreach programs receive priority for admission.
 We are able to accommodate only a fraction of the individual admission requests received each year.

 Our admissions process calls for good communication between our regional specialists and an animal’s caregiver, so that a variety of options to help the animal can be considered.
 We rarely consider admission to Best Friends as the first option.
 Because of limited staff resources, we are not able to personally respond to every individual request.

 For individuals needing help for their animals, please visit our resources section where you'll find information on a wide array of topics addressed by our experts here at Best Friends: training, health issues, finding a new home for animals and much more.
 Almost always, the best chance for a good home for homeless pets in need is right within their own community.